 The primary carer of an EEA national child who is exercising free movement rights in the UK as a self-sufficient person, where requiring the primary carer to leave the UK would prevent the EEA national child exercising those free movement rights.

-Eligibility for social housing and homelessness assistance referenced here applies to England only, as the housing regulations differ in the devolved administrations.
+Eligibility for an allocation of social housing through the council register and homelessness assistance referenced here applies to England only, as the housing regulations differ in Wales, Scotland and Northern Ireland.

 To claim most benefits and housing assistance the person must have been living in the Common Travel Area (UK, Republic of Ireland, Channel Islands and Isle of Man) for a period of three months prior to the claim.

-**In order to demonstrate an EEA national is a student or self-sufficient, a benefits assessor will consider whether any benefit claim does not amount to an unreasonable burden on the social assistance system of the UK.
-It is therefore possible that the person may be considered not to fulfil the requirements to be exercising the right to reside in either capacity.
+B. For students or self-sufficient EEA nationals, a benefits assessor will consider whether the claim does not amount to an unreasonable burden on the social assistance system of the UK in order to determine whether they are fulfilling the requirements to be exercising the right to reside in either capacity.
+Claiming benefits does not mean a person will fail this test.

-Due to the complexity in establishing whether a person has a right to reside, and difficulties with regards to evidencing this, there may often be differences in opinion between social services and local authority housing departments or the DWP.
+Due to the challenges and complexities of establishing whether a person has a right to reside, and difficulties with regards to evidencing this, there may often be differences in opinion between social services and the local housing authority or the DWP.
 The points made here are to help practitioners identify when an EEA national or their family member may be able to challenge a refusal of assistance.

-- When a local authority housing department in England states that an EEA national cannot be provided with homelessness assistance, they would need to issue a section 184 decision letter setting out the reasons why the EEA national is not eligible which has a right to review; a referral to children’s services should be made.
+- When a housing authority in England finds that an EEA national is ineligible to receive homelessness assistance, they would need to issue a section 184 decision letter setting out the reasons why the EEA national is not eligible, which has a right to review.
+A direct referral to children’s services should be made when a family are found to be ineligible.

 - In order to determine whether an EEA national is a worker, is self-employed, or has retained worker or self-employed status, the DWP and local authority housing benefit department will apply the ‘minimum earnings threshold’.
 This is a two-part test which is not set out in legislation and requires a person to have regularly earned a specified amount of money over a three month period, set at what someone working 24hrs/week at minimum wage would earn.
 When a person does not satisfy the minimum earnings threshold, the benefits assessor must consider whether the employment is ‘genuine and effective’.
 Note that it is not a legal requirement for a person to demonstrate that they meet the minimum earnings threshold.